getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 We also provide a pre-built version for every release which can be downloaded at [releases on GitHub](https://github.com/getsentry/sentry-cocoa/releases).

-### SPM | Swift Package Manage
+### Swift Package Manage

 Starting with sentry-cocoa version `4.4.3`, we support Swift Package Manager.

-To integrate Sentry into your xCode project using SPM, open your App in xCode and open File -> Swift Packages -> Add Package Dependency.
-Then add sentry-cocoa by entering the git repo url `https://github.com/getsentry/sentry-cocoa.git`, and select a version (or brach) on the next page.
+To integrate Sentry into your Xcode project using SPM, open your App in Xcode and open File -> Swift Packages -> Add Package Dependency.
+Then add sentry-cocoa by entering the git repo url `https://github.com/getsentry/sentry-cocoa.git`, and select a version (or branch) on the next page.

-NOTE: Version tags or branches need to have the Package.swift file in it or xCode won't be able to install the package.
+NOTE: Version tags or branches need to have the Package.swift file in it or Xcode won't be able to install the package.
 Thus versions previous to `4.4.3` can't be installed via SPM!

 ## Configuration {#configure}